ipython/ipyparallel/docs/index.rst

 .. code-block:: python

-   cluster.scale(20)  # launch twenty jobs of the specification provided above
+   cluster.scale(12)  # launch 12 workers (2 jobs of 6 workers each) of the specification provided above

 Configuration Files
 ~~~~~~~~~~~~~~~~~~~